Plays

 Charlie: Don’t ask!

-Jake: Like yeast?
-Man of yeast?
-The Set Up?
-What Set Up?
-My life was stolen from me.
+Jake: My life still taken away.
 Still figuring out by whom, still looking for another one, perhaps I’ll find it here and at last, in the playground, in the park... exactly where you stand.

 Charlie: Too late…